s0lst1c3/sentrygun/README.md

 A sentrygun sensor can be built using any device that meets the following requirements:

- - can be provisioned with a modern 64 bit Linux operating system
+ - supports a modern 64 bit Linux operating system
  - has an ethernet adapter
  - can power an external wireless adapter such as the TP-Link TL-WN722N.